rakeshelogic/MyFigPro/README.md

 Be sure to replace `*YOUR LIVEBLOCKS API PUBLIC KEY*` with your actual LiveBlocks API public key to enable proper integration.

+**Note**: Environment variables containing sensitive information like API keys, database credentials, or any other secrets should not be committed to version control.
+Ensure that the `.env` files are included in your project's `.gitignore` file to prevent accidental exposure of sensitive data.

 ### Getting started

 1. Clone this repository to your local machine: